compass Explore next steps to improve your mental health. Get help for stress

 Common Misconceptions About Cortisol

 When people post about cortisol on social media, they’re generally not pointing to a diagnosable condition.
-Rather, they’re talking about stress itself and usually conflate any negative health consequences with “high cortisol.”
+Rather, they’re talking about stress itself and wrongly blame “high cortisol” for every negative health consequence they experience.

-For example, when you’re working nonstop, dealing with a life transition, or recovering from a health scare, there’s often a cascade of mental and physical effects that can come with the stress, Hanselman says.
-You might have achy muscles, trouble sleeping, or brain fog, among other symptoms—and these don’t all come down to a single hormone.
+When you’re working nonstop, dealing with a life transition, or recovering from a health scare, there’s often a cascade of mental and physical effects, Hanselman says.
+You might have achy muscles, trouble sleeping, or brain fog, among other symptoms—but these don’t all come down to a single hormone.

 Stress can cause you to freeze up as much as it can rev you up.
 You may be so drained that all you can do after work is lie on the couch and watch TV.
-So, understandably, you might notice some physical changes if you used to be more active after work.
+So when you notice physical changes—like weight gain if you used to be more active—it’s natural to look for a culprit.
 “Is it cortisol keeping weight on you, or is it your response to stress, regardless of what the hormone is doing, keeping weight on you?”
-Hanselman posits.
+Hanselman asks.

-The bottom line: While it’s true that higher cortisol levels are linked to chronic stress, it’s also important to note that cortisol levels are not entirely within your control, nor are they a single issue to resolve—especially by taking the latest “hormone-balancing” supplements someone may promote on TikTok.
+The bottom line: While higher cortisol levels are linked to chronic stress, cortisol levels are not entirely within your control, nor are they a single problem to solve—especially not with the latest “hormone-balancing” supplements promoted on TikTok.

 What to Do if You Think You Have High Cortisol